Bdqxg/JinyiAnalystPortwebsite.github.io/README.txt

 Massively by HTML5 UP

-html5up.net | @ajlkn
+This website is based on the **Massively** template by [HTML5 UP](https://html5up.net), originally designed and developed by [@ajlkn](https://twitter.com/ajlkn).

+All content and customization in this version (texts, structure, images, and styles) have been created or modified by Jinyi Chen.

 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 This is Massively, a text-heavy, article-oriented design built around a huge background image (with a new parallax implementation I'm testing) and scroll effects (powered by